COVID-19 Pandemic Will Disrupt Cancer Reporting for Years to Come

 - American College of Surgeons research published in JAMA Surgery reveals the complexities and variations that occurred in cancer reporting in the National Cancer Database (NCDB) because of the pandemic.

-- The number of reported cancer cases in NCDB declined by 14.4% compared with prior years, representing more than 200,000 cancer cases that were not diagnosed and/or treated at accredited facilities.
+- The number of reported cancer cases in the NCDB declined by 14.4% in 2020 compared with the previous year, representing more than 200,000 cancer cases that were not diagnosed and/or treated at accredited facilities.

 - Research offers guidance to centers across the country on how to interpret data from 2020 and onwards.